Antlion: In culture and folklore

 In popular folklore in the southern United States, people recite a poem or chant to make the antlion come out of its hole.
 Similar practices have been recorded from Africa, the Caribbean, China and Australia.

 The Myrmecoleon was a mythical ant–lion hybrid written about in the 2nd century AD Physiologus, where animal descriptions were paired with Christian morals.
 The ant-lion as described was said to starve to death because of its dual nature – the lion nature of the father could only eat meat, but the ant half from the mother could only eat grain chaff, thus the offspring could not eat either and would starve.
 It was paired with the Biblical verse Matthew 5:37.
 The fictional ant-lion of Physiologus is probably derived from a misreading of Job 4:11.

 The French naturalist Jean-Henri Fabre wrote that "The Ant-lion makes a slanting funnel in the sand.
 Its victim, the Ant, slides down the slant and is then stoned, from the bottom of the funnel, by the hunter, who turns his neck into a catapult."

+In Japan, both the insect and its pit-traps are popularly known as Arijigoku (蟻地獄).
+This term has since become a stock colloquialism for any "inescapable" trap, whether literal or metaphorical (e.g. an unpleasant social obligation).

-Antlions appear as antagonists in the 1991 life simulation video game, SimAnt, and (in a giant form) in the Final Fantasy series, Grounded, Terraria, Don’t Starve Together, Monster Rancher 2, Mother 3 and in the Half-Life 2 video game series as an unrelated alien insect species sharing sand burowing traits with the real antlion larvae.
+Antlions appear as antagonists in the 1991 life simulation video game, SimAnt, and (in a giant form) in the Final Fantasy series, Grounded, Terraria, Don't Starve Together, Monster Rancher 2, Mother 3 and in the Half-Life 2 video game series as an unrelated alien insect species sharing sand burrowing traits with the real antlion larvae.
 The Trapinch, Vibrava, and Flygon Pokémon evolution line is based on an antlion.
 The fictional sarlacc from the Star Wars franchise is often compared to the real-life antlion.
 It also appears as a predator in the film Enemy Mine.

 In the third book of Tove Jansson's Moomins series, Finn Family Moomintroll, a rather large and fanciful antlion appears in the second chapter, depicted as a sand-dwelling predator with the literal head of a lion.